Gatekeeper

 Step = <<rec> @stepType symbol [@detail any]> .

-When a request to resolve a given credential, a Step, appears, the gatekeeper entity queries a
+When a request to resolve a given name, a Step, appears at the gatekeeper entity, the

 Bind = <bind @description Description @target #:any @observer BindObserver> .